Father of Pakistan’s nuclear bomb AQ Khan passes away | Law-Order

 Abdul Qadeer Khan, the disgraced atomic scientist known as the 'father of Pakistan's nuclear bomb' under the clandestine enrichment programme and infamous for his controversial role in nuclear proliferation, died here on Sunday after a brief illness.
 He was 85.

-Khan, who was born in 1936 in Bhopal (undivided India) and migrated to Pakistan along with his family after the Partition in 1947, breathed his last at about 7.00 AM (local time) after being hospitalised with Covid-19 at Khan Research Laboratories (KRL) Hospital.
+Khan, who was born in 1936 in Bhopal and migrated to Pakistan along with his family after the Partition in 1947, breathed his last at about 7.00 AM (local time) at the Khan Research Laboratories (KRL) Hospital – the medical facility named after him.

-According to the state-run Associated Press of Pakistan, Khan had been admitted to Khan Research Laboratories Hospital on August 26 after he tested positive for Covid-19.
+According to the state-run Associated Press of Pakistan, Khan had been admitted to the KRL Hospital on August 26 after he tested positive for Covid-19.
 Later, he was shifted to a military hospital in Rawalpindi but was discharged after recovering from the virus.

-Khan was brought to the hospital early in the morning after he faced difficulty in breathing, Geo News reported.
+Khan was brought to the KRL Hospital early in the morning after he faced difficulty in breathing, Geo News reported.

 ''Deeply saddened to learn about the passing of Dr. Abdul Qadeer Khan.
 Had known him personally since 1982.
 He helped us develop nation-saving nuclear deterrence, and a grateful nation will never forget his services…,” President Arif Alvi said in a post on Twitter.